'Europe's Moment': EU lays out costly rescue for squabbling bloc

 The plan aims to fulfil the Commission’s pledge to slash EU carbon emissions to “net zero” in 2050, beef up EU health and defence capability, and prop up firms facing solvency problems.

-The 500 billion euros in grants reflects the wishes of the two biggest EU economies, France and Germany, which came up with a grants-only proposal last week.
+The 500 billion euros in grants reflects the wishes of the two biggest EU economies, France and Germany, which came up with a grants-only proposal last week, providing political space for von der Leyen’s plan.

-“We must move quickly and adopt an ambitious agreement with all our European partners,” said French President Emmanuel Macron.

-The more frugal nations would rather see the recovery package comprise only loans, and the Netherlands responded cautiously to the proposals.
+French President Emmanuel Macron, who drove the grants push, hopes it will defang populist and nationalist politicians who he says could tear the EU apart and sink the euro.

 Despite their fights on how to respond to the crisis, EU countries have already agreed on 500 billion euros of immediate rescue aid and the plan worth 1.85 trillion euros unveiled on Wednesday would come on top of that.

-Additional reporting by Foo Yun Chee, Robin Emmott, Kate Abnett, Francesco Guarascio, Writing by John Chalmers and Gabriela Baczynska, Editing by Gareth Jones, William Maclean
+Additional reporting by Foo Yun Chee, Robin Emmott, Kate Abnett, Francesco Guarascio, Writing by John Chalmers, Editing by Nick Tattersall